Establishing Patient Leadership

 Potential Collaborators

-• Patients, patient groups, other patient community members including carers and family members
+• Patients, patient groups, other patient community members including carers/caregivers and family members

 • Clinicians and professional care providers